rza628/animegrid/README.md

 # How to run

 CURRENT VERSION : fetches csv of all the titles and does it all on the frontend, no need for python flask server (prolly use it for other things later in development), for now just run : npm run dev
+CURRENT VERSION : changed animte tiels no dupes ot a csv and moved it into the src/assets folder

 go into python folder then run flask: flask --app server run do flask --app server --debug run so you wont have to close and rerun server